cloudcreativity/laravel-json-api/docs/features/media-types.md

 > The `DecodingList` class also has an `unless` method, along with other helper methods.
 You can also access the current request in the content negotiator using the `$request` property.

-If we then followed the instructions earlier in this chapter about supporting custom decoding media types, a client would then be able to upload a file and get a JSON API resource in the response using this request:
+We would then need to amend the `Validators` and `Adapter` classes for our `avatars` resource, as described for custom decoding earlier in this chapter.
+Having done that, a client would then be able to upload a file and get a JSON API resource in the response using this request: